-Whether it is a red sock, blue jeans, or a batik blouse, sometimes clothing dye is not stable and will bled or transfer onto other clothes.
+Whether it is a red sock, blue jeans, or a batik blouse, sometimes clothing dye is not stable and will bleed or transfer onto other clothes.
 If you've ever worn blue jeans that haven't been washed, you may find that your underwear is blue; that's dye transfer.